wmdataphys/DeeperRICH/README.md

 You will need to run this command multiple times if you have multiple simulation files / particle types.

 You can then modify the paths in the merge_data.py file and use it to merge data in a 70/15/15% train, validation, test split.
 You can also do this by hand.
-These .pkl files will be directly used to train the transformer.
+These .pkl files will be directly used to train the Transformer.

 Once this is done, you can use the Make_Data.ipynb notebook to create the datasets needed for Fast Simulation.